mikejohnson51/AHGestimation/paper/paper.md

 #>  80
 ```

-The reduces data can then be used to fit an AHG relation and compute a set of hydraulic parameters:
+The reduced clean data can then be used to fit an AHG relation and compute a set of hydraulic parameters:

 ``` r
 # Fit AHG relations